 As of January 2021, SEKI issues permits through Recreation.gov.

 Wilderness permit information from Sequoia and Kings Canyon National Parks.

 Permit Application at Recreation.gov.
-Beginning in early January, reservations will be become available in a rolling window six months in advance of entry dates.
-The 2021 quota season will run from May 28 through September 18.
+The quota season runs from late May 28 through mid-September.
 During the non-quota season, self-issue wilderness permits available at visitors centers and not subject to daily entry limits or fee.